-The Livonian confederation came to its end as the result of a war against Russia which broke out in 1558.
-By decision of the state diets of 1561, the northern parts of the country came to Sweden and the southern ones to Poland.
+The community of Livonian dominions came to its end as the result of a war against Russia which broke out in 1558.
+By decision of the sovereigns and estates of 1561, the northern parts of the country came to Sweden and the southern ones to Poland.
 Seen in the European context, Livonia marked the border region to Orthodox Russia.
 It was there were Western and Eastern Christianity encountered, a border between different systems which – in the form of the external border of the European Union – exists still today.
 This border situation is architecturally symbolised by the threatening entity of two castles immediately facing each other at Narva and Ivangorod, still an impressive view.

 Medieval architecture in Livonia